 Recognition fee (Laudemium)

-Upon each transfer of a title which includes ground rent, a fee, generally equivalent to one year of ground rent becomes payable to the superior landlord, this is called a recognition fee or ‘laudemium’ in Maltese.
+Upon each transfer of a title which includes ground rent, a fee, generally equivalent to one year of ground rent becomes payable to the dominus, this is called a recognition fee or ‘laudemium’ in Maltese.

 Different Types of Ground Rent: